At Network Warrington, we are committed to making our services accessible to all existing and future customers.

 We constantly try to make improvements and are always open to hearing any suggestions about how we can make our service more user-friendly.

 We always aim to meet the standards required by the Disability Discrimination Act for access to buses.
-The Disability Discrimination Act sets target dates by which all buses used to operate local bus services must be wheelchair accessible and conform to other related accessibility criteria, such as entrance step height and seat spacing.
+The Disability Discrimination Act sets standards for all buses used to operate local bus services to be wheelchair accessible and conform to other related accessibility criteria, such as entrance step height and seat spacing.

-All of our front line is made up of low floor 'kneeling' buses, thus meeting the DDA legislation well ahead of Government targets.
+All of our buses are made up of low floor 'kneeling' buses, thus meeting the DDA legislation set by the Government.

 All of our wheelchair accessible vehicles include:

 - Tactile and brightly coloured stanchions/bell pushes

 The aim of Network Warrington is to provide accessible transport to all and, as a result, all of the vehicles currently in operation are compliant with the Passenger Service Vehicles Accessibility Regulations 2000 (‘the Regulations’).
 This includes rear facing wheelchair spaces which are designated as priority for wheelchair users and specifically designed with the relevant safety equipment, including backrest, to allow for safe travel for wheelchair users.